-Is the R&D Tax Incentive a grant?
+Is the R&D Tax Incentive the same as a competitive grant?

 No, the R&D tax incentive is not a grant.
 Grants have fixed pools of funds that applicants must compete for.
 The R&D Tax Incentive rewards any number of companies conducting eligible R&D activities, regardless of how much money has been paid out.

-Applying for the R&D Tax Incentive Program
+How can I apply for the R&D Tax Incentive program?

 Two governing bodies are involved in the R&D Tax Incentive program, AusIndustry and the Australian Taxation Office (ATO).
 First-time registrants of the R&D Tax Incentive program are encouraged to seek guidance from AusIndustry or from tax agents and advisory firms (such as PwC) to aid with the registration process and eligibility.